-Local Area Working Group meetings were held on May 9, 10, and 11, 2023, to review the results of the screening process with stakeholders throughout the I-15 corridor.
-UDOT also held several meetings with community groups, legislators, property owners, and other interested stakeholders in May to June 2023.
+Local area working group meetings were held on May 9, 10, and 11, 2023, to review the results of the screening process with stakeholders throughout the I-15 corridor.
+UDOT also held several meetings with community groups, legislators, property owners, and other interested stakeholders from May to June 2023.